ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 # Macro rules

 Besides the rules outlaid here, as a general thumb rule it is generally not recommended to use any hardware or software adding unnecessary complexity or logic to your inputs.
-If you use a keyboard in the normal, intended way there is nothing to be afraid of.
+If you use a mouse and/or keyboard in the normal, intended way there is nothing to be afraid of.

+If you use any automation or specialized behavior that alters your input from that of a typical, unmodified mouse or keyboard that is not covered by these rules, but clearly conflicts with the spirit of rhythm games, it is not inheritly allows and prone to be addressed in the future.

 If you do use special features or anything the-like that you think could possibly be disallowed, it is worth reading the rules below.

-## What is considered a macro?

-Macroing is the utilization of automated procedures or specialized behaviour that alters your input from that of a typical, unmodified keyboard.
-This goes for both hardware- and software-related features or tools.

 ![](flowchart.png)

-Please note that the rules are specifically tailored towards keyboards as input devices.
+Please note that the rules are specifically tailored towards mices and keyboards as input devices.
 If you use anything else, do so at your own risk.

 ## Glossary

-**Key**: A "key" refers to a physical key on your keyboard that can be moved upwards or downwards.
+**Key**: A "key" refers to a physical key on your mice or keyboard that can be moved upwards or downwards.

 **Movement**: A movement is the continuous physical movement of a key in **one direction** (upwards or downwards).
 A direction change ends the movement and starts the next one.
 Whenever a key is "moved" in the rules, it refers to this definition.